xintongqi/xintongqi/README.md

-- 👋 Hi, I’m @xintongqi
-- 🌱 A cs major at Columbia University
-- 📫 Please reach me at xq2224 at columbia.edu
+Some private repos.
+Please reach me at xq2224 at columbia.edu if you are interested.
-- 🙂 Some private repos.
-Let me know if you want to take a look!
-  -  **w4118_os**: labs for W4118 OS at Columbia. keywords: Operating Systems, C, Debian (work in progress)
+- **w4118_os**: labs for W4118 OS at Columbia. keywords: Operating Systems, C, Debian, kernel (work in progress)
-  -  **w3157_ap**: labs for W3157 AP at Columbia. keywords: C, Linux, client-server
+- **w3157_ap**: labs for W3157 AP at Columbia. keywords: C, Linux, TCP
-  -  **fyp**: final year project at CityU. keywords: python, GAN, Mask R-CNN
+- **fyp**: final year project at CityU. keywords: python, GAN, Mask R-CNN, geometry
 - **hall5_website_new**: website for CityU Hall 5. keywords: HTML, CSS, JS, PHP

 <!---
 xintongqi/xintongqi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.